mandober/rust-debrief/syntax/operators.md

   - RSHIFT: `shr` of `std::ops::Shr` trait

 ### Lazy boolean operators
+- short-circuited
 - `||` and `&&` may be applied to booleans
 - `||` denotes logical OR, `&&` denotes logical AND
-- short-circuted

 ### Comparison operators
-- sugar for calls to built-in traits
+- overridable; sugar for calls to built-in traits
-- overridable
 - Defaults:
   - `==`: Equal to. `eq` on `std::cmp::PartialEq` trait.
   - `!=`: Unequal to. `ne` on `std::cmp::PartialEq` trait.